blockfirm/pine-api/README.md

     $ npm start
     ```

-## Setting up push notifications

-There are two ways to set up push notifications; set up your own notification service with your own app,
-or send them to the official Pine app through Pine's official notification service (requires API key).

-Both methods requires [Redis](https://redis.io) to be installed and running.

-### Send notifications to the official Pine app

-**Note: This method will only work once Pine is released and has an official service to send
-notifications through.**

-This is the only way if you just want to host your own node but still want to use the Pine app from
-the App Store and continue to get push notifications.

-1. Open `src/config.js`
-2. Make sure `notifications.webhook` is set to Pine's official Notification Service (default)
-3. Request an API key from Pine (coming soon) and enter it in `notifications.apiKey`
-4. Build and restart the server

-Your node will now monitor the blockchain and trigger a webhook to Pine's service every time it finds a matching transaction.
-No information other than the device token is sent to Pine's servers.

-### Send notifications to your own app

-If you are running the app from source you will need to configure and host your own Notification Service in order to be able to receive push notifications.

-1. Go to <https://github.com/blockfirm/pine-notification-service> and follow the instructions
-2. Open `src/config.js`
-3. Set `notifications.webhook` to your own Notification Service
-4. Set `notifications.apiKey` to your [obtained API key](https://github.com/blockfirm/pine-notification-service#obtaining-an-api-key)
-5. Build and restart the server

-Your node will now monitor the blockchain and trigger a webhook to your notification service every time it finds a matching transaction.

 ## Setting up the fiat rates service

 Fiat exchange rates are provided by [BitcoinAverage](https://bitcoinaverage.com) and updated every minute.